randhid/legexodesign/pyfiles/README.md

 each file contains a test unit (The functions will receiving numpay array as inputs)

-the test unit is triggered by directly run the corresponding file
+the test unit is triggered by directly running the corresponding file